Blog

 The 2017 trip to VeDeme was my second time in the Volta Region.
 My first was somewhere in 2008 and that took me to Tapa Abotoase in the Biakoye District, where I did some human-interest stories for news and the Breakfast Show.

 I was however happy to be back in the Volta Region.
-I did not only get the opportunity to meet with the owners and matrons but also had a good time interacting with the children -thanks to God and Charles, the boy who refused to give up.
+I not only got the opportunity to meet with the owners and matrons but also had a good time interacting with the children -thanks to God and Charles, the boy who refused to give up.

 Today, we are helping the orphanage meet its numerous needs through the Joy In Giving Foundation and its partners.